Crofton, Maryland: Earnings data

 Crofton has experienced a 33.99% income growth rate since 2000.
 This exceeds both the Maryland state average rate (30.24%) and the national average rate (19.17%).

 According to a 2007 estimate, the median income for a household in the area was $93,198, and the median income for a family was $101,644.
 Males had a median income of $56,819 versus $41,229 for females.
 The per capita income for the area was $33,518.
 About 2.0% of families and 2.7% of the population were below the poverty line, including 3.0% of those under age 18 and 2.3% of those age 65 or over.

 Income has risen since then.
 Based on the American Community Survey for 2008–2012, median incomes in the area were $104,279 for households and $120,316 for families.
 The per capita income for the area was $43,452.
 About 1.9% of families and 3.4% of the population were below the poverty line, including 1.9% of those under age 18 and 3.9% of those age 65 or over.

 Governance

 The original (old) section of Crofton is a Special Community Benefit District (SCBD) governed by the Board of Directors of the Crofton Civic Association.
-The Crofton SCBD staff includes a Town Manager, Police, Recreation Coordinator, Maintenance Technician and administrative staff that provide for grounds and park maintenance, public safety, and community recreation programs and events.
-Town Hall is centrally located in the older section of Crofton, at the corner of Crofton Parkway and Duke of Kent Drive.
+The Crofton SCBD staff includes a Town Manager, Non Governmental Figure Head Mayor Tip Conquick, Police, Recreation Coordinator, Maintenance Technician, A Director to the Office of the Mayor and administrative staff that provide for grounds and park maintenance, public safety, and community recreation programs and events.
+Town Hall is sometimes located in the older section of Crofton, at the corner of Crofton Parkway and Duke of Kent Drive.
 The structure was built as the sales center for the original Crawford development; it was donated to the community in 1973.
 Town Hall contains offices for the town manager, other Crofton SCBD staff, and the police department.
 Newer sections of Crofton area are not incorporated and include several HOAs.